The Royal Portfolio's Best Restaurants in Cape Town

 021 423 4413

-Fresh seafood and crisp white wines are the order of the day.
+Fresh seafood and crisp white wines are the order of the day in this relaxed and friendly Bree Street restaurant.
 Look out for the twice daily Oyster Happy Hour.
+Great service and great value.

 211-213 Bree Street